Callippe silverspot butterfly

 from mid-May to late July.
 The adults exhibit hilltopping behavior, a phenomenon in which males and virgin or multiple-mated females seek a topographic summit on which to mate.

 Loss of habitat is the primary cause of endangerment.
 Any native grassland that remains in the butterfly's habitat is currently disappearing due to varied causes, including development, off-road vehicles, and invasive plants.
 Yellow pansy populations will suffer under either very intense grazing that removes most vegetation (including the pansy), or undergrazing in which non-native grasses are allowed to grow tall and dense.

 This subspecies was listed as a federal endangered species in 1997.
 California does not list insects as state endangered species.

+In popular culture

+The Callippe Silverspot Butterfly was featured in a series of prints by artist Andy Warhol.
+In 1983, the artist was commissioned to create a portfolio of ten endangered species to raise environmental awareness and included was D. andersonii.
+The portfolio, known as "Endangered Species" was created in support of the Endangered Species Act, which was passed by the U.S. Congress in 1973.
+Other animals within the portfolio include the Siberian Tiger, Bald Eagle and the Giant Panda.